Pakillo/template/README.md

 5. If you write custom functions for the analyses, place them in `R` folder.
 Document all your functions with `roxygen` (see http://r-pkgs.had.co.nz/man.html).
 Write tests for your functions (see http://r-pkgs.had.co.nz/tests.html) and place them in `tests` folder.
+If your analysis uses functions from other CRAN packages, remember to include them in `Imports` in the `DESCRIPTION` file.

 6. Save all R scripts used for data preparation in the `data-raw` folder.